Grilled meatballs in fresh Turkish bread, a street standard for a century

-Köfte ekmek transforms simple meatballs into a delicious handheld meal that's been Istanbul's most popular street food for over 100 years.
-Grilled seasoned meatballs made from ground beef or lamb mixed with onions, garlic, parsley, and secret spice blends are served in fresh Turkish bread with tomatoes, onions, and spicy peppers.
-The magic is in the details - perfectly spiced meat, charcoal-grilled flavor, and special Turkish bread that soaks up all the juices.
+Köfte ekmek is a grilled meatball sandwich, and it has been one of Istanbul's most popular street foods for over 100 years.
+The köfte are made from ground beef or lamb mixed with onions, garlic, parsley, and each shop's own spices, then grilled over charcoal and served in fresh Turkish bread with tomatoes, onions, and spicy peppers.
+The bread matters as much as the meat: it soaks up the juices from the grill.
+The best shops have been doing exactly this, and nothing else, for decades.

 Sultanahmet Köftecisi original location near Blue Mosque